Overall Equipment Effectiveness (OEE)

 • How and Why to eliminate the concept of “Working hours”

 The debate around working hours and work-life balance is louder than ever.
 But let’s pause and ask—do hours really matter if you love what you do?
 When employees truly enjoy their work or feel like the company is their own, work stops feeling like a burden.
 They don’t count hours; they focus on results.
 The passion they bring makes them seamless, productive, and fulfilled.
-We present ourselves as an Example At Know Industrial Engineering, we firmly believe in fostering this sense of ownership.
-In such a culture, something extraordinary happens—the lines between work and life begin to blur, but in… Read more: How and Why to eliminate the concept of “Working hours”
+We present ourselves as an Example Factovare One Month Free Trial See how Factovare helps factories digitize work Watch the demo and contact us to try Factovare for your manufacturing operations.
+Call: +91 80890 36992 WhatsApp:… Read more: How and Why to eliminate the concept of “Working hours”

 • Proposal Writing and Bid writing